-The College employs with its own funds a limited number of students each year.
+The College employs a limited number of students each year with its own funds.
 The student must possess the academic or technical skills in demand by the College.
 Students with financial need will be given priority for campus employment.

-The amount of need may be less than that required to establish priority for the Federal College Work-Study Program.
+The amount of need may be less than required for the Federal College Work-Study Program.
 Otherwise, the conditions of employment under the two programs are the same.
 The student must complete the Free Application for Federal Student Aid (FAFSA) by the March 1st priority deadline in order to be considered for this program.